Ely-S/HTML5Mash/readme.md

 ### License

 All of my original working on this project is in the public domain ([See the Unlicense](http://unlicense.org/)).
-All other components this work are based upon are under their respective licenses.
+Components this work is based upon are under their respective licenses.